fitsumtsehay/fitsumtsehay/README.md

     <th>Python Flask web application project</th>
     </tr>
      <tr>
-     <td align="center">Spring Boot CRUD Operations using property list and MySQL database<br> <a href="https://github.com/fitsumtsehay/PropertyList.git" target="_blank">CRUD Operations on Property Listings</a></td>
+     <td align="center">This project uses Spring Boot to perform CRUD operations on a MySQL database.
+It involves creating a model class, repository interface, and controller class, with HTML templates created using Thymeleaf.<br> <a href="https://github.com/fitsumtsehay/PropertyList.git" target="_blank">CRUD Operations on Property Listings</a></td>
-            <td align="center"> This Python-Flask web application framework or module is being used to handle the requests and responses from users using CRUD example <br><a href="https://github.com/fitsumtsehay/flask-python-project.git" target="_blank" rel="nofollow"> Python Flask web application</a></td>
+            <td align="center"> A Python-Flask web application framework or module is utilized to manage the HTTP requests and responses from users through a CRUD example in this project. <br><a href="https://github.com/fitsumtsehay/flask-python-project.git" target="_blank" rel="nofollow"> Python Flask web application</a></td>
         </tr>
     </tbody>
     </table>